armory/docs/content/en/docs/installation/operator.md

   - If you do not have a cluster already, consult guides for [Google](https://cloud.google.com/kubernetes-engine/docs/quickstart), [Amazon](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html), or [Microsoft](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal) clouds.
 - You have admission controllers enabled in Kubernetes (`-enable-admission-plugins`).
 - You have `ValidatingAdmissionWebhook` enabled in the kube-apiserver.
 Alternatively, you can pass the `--disable-admission-controller` parameter to the to the `deployment.yaml` file that deploys the operator.
-- You have admin rights to install the Custom Resource Definition (CRD) for Operator.
+- You have administrator rights to install the Custom Resource Definition (CRD) for Operator.

 {{% include "armory-operator/installation.md" %}}